Austin Bernicke

 Austin Bernicke (died 13 January 1977) was a Nauruan politician.
 He was a member of the first Local Government Council in 1951, then a member of Parliament after it was established in 1966, serving until his death in 1977.
 He also served as a cabinet minister from 1968 until 1976.

 Biography

-Bernicke became the first Nauruan to attend university when he began studying medicine at Queen's College at the University of Melbourne.
+Bernicke was a member of the Eamwitmwit tribe.
+He became the first Nauruan to attend university when he began studying medicine at Queen's College at the University of Melbourne.
 He returned to Nauru to work as a pathologist, later becoming superintendent of Nauru Hospital.
 Bernicke contested the first elections to the Local Government Council in 1951 and was elected from the Denigomodu, Nibok, Uaboe and Baiti constituency.
 He later became the council's secretary.